 To utilize these services available at Watson Clinic, patients may either have a referral from a Watson Clinic physician or a DEXA prescription from a physician outside of Watson Clinic.
 Bone density scans are covered by most major insurance companies.

-Please consult your physician to see if a DEXA scan is right for you, and call 863-680-7870 to schedule your appointment.
+Please consult your physician to see if a DEXA scan is right for you.